lucie-nass/nlu-assignment1/README.md

-# nlu-assignment1
-First assignment for the NLU course 2021
+# NLU 2021 - First assignment

+## Requirements
+- spacy
+## Instructions
+Simply run all the cells in the notebook in order.